-To start any photo restoration the image first has be made digital, whether the starting image is negative or a positive print.
+To start any photo restoration the image first has to be made digital, whether the starting image is negative or a positive print.
 To get the best from the source image it should be scanned into a computer either with a negative scanner or a print scanner.
-Either way the image must be scanned for optimum tonal range to ensure as much information is captured to enable a good photo restoration.
-There are actually one touch scanning methods that do this for your but these are far from the best method to get the required data for a good photo restoration.
+Either way, the image must be scanned for the optimum tonal range to ensure as much information is captured to enable a good photo restoration.
+There are actually one-touch scanning methods that do this for your but these are far from the best method to get the required data for good photo restoration.
 The scan needs to be performed by manually adjusting settings and customizing tone curves.
-This brings out the details, in the digital file to give it the best chance to be restored in to a good photo restoration.
+This brings out the details, in the digital file to give it the best chance to be restored into a good photo restoration.

 Once scanned the image need to be cropped or trimmed to the correct aspect ratio for the desired print size, perhaps even adding a portion to fill the proportions required.
 The next step in the photo restoration is to asses the resulting image and find the best approach.
 Normally it would be to first balance the tones and correct any fading within the image.
 Then for colour images, correct the colour to as near normal as possible, this may need hand colouring to do this (this is normally performed after the restoration stage is complete).
 Hand colouring is a lengthy process of laying colours onto the image and masking out sections so each individual component in the scene can have its own colour.